craigh411/LaravelFileUploader/README.md

 ## FileUploader\Uploader Interface

 You can also bind to the FileUploader\Uploader interface.
-To do this place the following inside the register method of your AppServiceProvider (providers\AppServiceProvider.php):
+To do this place the following inside the register() method of your AppServiceProvider:

 `App::bind('FileUploader\Contracts\Uploader','Craigh\LaravelFileUploader\LaravelFileUploader');`;